tathanhdinh/tocc/README.md

 len = 11
 ```

- - The compiler is probabilistic, so it generates a different output each time invoked.
+ - The compiler is probabilistic, it generates a different but computationally equivalent output each time invoked.

 ___